super-linter/super-linter/docs/add-new-linter.md

 - Provide test cases:

   1. Create the `test/linters/<LANGUGAGE>` directory.
-  2. Provide at least one test case with a file that is supposed to pass validation: `test/linters/<LANGUAGE>/<name-of-tool>-good`
+  2. Provide at least one test case with a file that is supposed to pass validation, with the right file extension if needed: `test/linters/<LANGUAGE>/<name-of-tool>-good`
-  3. Provide at least one test case with a file that is supposed to fail validation: `test/linters/<LANGUAGE>/<name-of-tool>-bad`
+  3. Provide at least one test case with a file that is supposed to fail validation, with the right file extension if needed: `test/linters/<LANGUAGE>/<name-of-tool>-bad`

 - Update the test suite to check for installed packages, the commands that your new tool needs in the `PATH`, and the expected version command: